1933 Cuba–Bahamas hurricane

 The 1933 Cuba–Bahamas hurricane was last of six major hurricanes, or at least a Category 3 on the Saffir-Simpson hurricane wind scale, in the active 1933 Atlantic hurricane season.
 It formed on October 1 in the Caribbean Sea as the seventeenth tropical storm, and initially moved slowly to the north.
 While passing west of Jamaica, the storm damaged banana plantations and killed one person.
 On October 3, the storm became a hurricane, and the next day crossed western Cuba.
 Advance warning in the country prevented any storm-related fatalities, although four people suspected of looting were shot and killed during a curfew in Havana.
-The German travel writer Richard Katz witnessed the hurricane while in Havana, and described the experience in his book "Loafing Around the Globe" ("Ein Bummel um Die Welt").